George Latimer (New York politician)

 George Stephen Latimer (born November 22, 1953) is an American politician serving as the U.S. representative for New York's 16th congressional district since 2025.

-A member of the Democratic Party, Latimer began his political career in 1987.
-He has served on the Rye City Council, in the Westchester County Legislature, and in the New York State Assembly.
-Latimer represented New York's 37th State Senate district from 2013 to 2017.
-He ran successfully for Westchester County Executive in 2017, unseating incumbent Republican Rob Astorino and going on to serve as County Executive from 2018 to 2025.
-Latimer defeated incumbent Representative Jamaal Bowman in the 2024 Democratic primary in New York's 16th congressional district.
-Latimer went on to win the 2024 general election and began his tenure in the House of Representatives in January 2025.
+He is a member of the Democratic Party.

+Previously, Latimer served on the Rye City Council and the Westchester County Board of Legislators.
+He was a member of the New York State Assembly from 2005 to 2012 and of the New York State Senate from 2013 to 2017.
+Latimer was elected Westchester County Executive in 2017, defeating incumbent Republican Rob Astorino, and was re-elected in 2021.

+In 2024, Latimer was elected to the House of Representatives after defeating incumbent Jamaal Bowman in the Democratic primary in what was, at the time, the most expensive congressional primary in American history until 2026.
+As of 2026, he has never lost an election.

-Early life and career
+Early life, education, and early career

 Latimer was born in Mount Vernon, New York, on November 22, 1953, to Stanley and Loretta (née Miner) Latimer.
 He attended and graduated from Mount Vernon High School in 1970.
 He commuted to Fordham University in the Bronx and graduated with a B.A. in 1974.
-He asked his father for a loan to help him obtain his master's degree in public administration (MPA) from New York University's Wagner School.
+He asked his father for a loan to help him obtain his Master of Public Administration from New York University's Wagner School.
 While earning his graduate degree, he worked part-time as a budget analyst at Fordham.
 After graduating in 1976, he took the position of housing coordinator, setting up Section 8 housing in Mount Vernon.
 “I discovered an affinity for government work, and I paid my father back,” he said.

 Latimer later worked for two decades as a marketing executive in the hospitality industry for major organizations, including subsidiaries of Nestlé and ITT.

-Political career

 Early political career

 Latimer first ran for public office in 1987.
 He won a seat on the Rye City Council, finishing first in a field of six major party candidates.
 Latimer was elevated in 1991 to the Westchester County Board of Legislators, becoming the first-ever Democrat to win the 7th District seat representing the city of Rye, the village of Larchmont, and the town and village of Mamaroneck.
 He was re-elected in 1993, 1995, and 1997; in January 1998, Democrats won a majority of seats on the county board for the first time in 90 years.
 Latimer was elected to chair the board, becoming the first Democrat ever elected to that post.
 He was re-elected to his legislative seat in 1999 and served a second term as chairman from 2000 to 2001.

 Latimer did not seek a third term as chair in 2002, having been re-elected to a sixth term in the Westchester County Legislature.
 Westchester County Democrats elected him county Democratic Party chairman in September 2002, and he served in that capacity for a two-year term.